Menu

 IMG_4058.jpg

 When you think of Mexico, you most likely think of Cabo, Cancun, Playa del Carmen, or even Tulum.
 I had never heard of Punta Mita, Mexico before receiving the invitation to this wedding and most people I talked to before hadn’t either!
-Allie (the bride) and her family have traveled to Punta Mita for years, hence why she chose it for their wedding, and now I totally see why!
+Allie (the bride) and her family have traveled to Punta Mita for years, hence why she chose it for their wedding, and now I totally see why.
 It was absolutely stunning.
 The mountainous terrain was something I did not expect by the ocean.
 Think California coast, but on another level.
 To get to Punta Mita, we flew into the Puerto Vallarta airport and had arranged transportation for about 6 of us to get to our hotel.
 The driver greeted us with Coronas as soon as we found him!

 The wedding took place at the W Punta de Mita hotel.
 You are probably familiar with the W Hotels, since they have them in almost every major US city, as I was, but I was pleasantly surprised with the unique-ness of the resort.
 It was nice and comfortable, but totally had the authentic Mexico vibe which was amazing.
 Upon arriving to the front of the resort in a golf cart and greeted with fresh margaritas, I was completely taken away by the lobby!
 I mean, these photos speak for themselves.